Hamilton Day 2016

-The speaker for the event was Professor Shafi Goldwasser, RSA Professor of Electrical Engineering and Computer Science at MIT and a professor of computer science and applied mathematics at the Weizmann Institute of Science in Israel.
-The day featured a packed schedule of activities including a Masterclass with undergraduate mathematics students, a panel discussion, the Hamilton Prize in Mathematics presentation ceremony, and the Hamilton Lecture.
+Shafi Goldwasser is the RSA Professor of Electrical Engineering and Computer Science at MIT.
+She is also a professor of computer science and applied mathematics at the Weizmann Institute of Science in Israel.